• Skip to primary navigation

 Does basil preserved this way keep its fresh taste?

-It does, however you cannot use it like you would fresh basil as a garnish or in a salad.
-It is perfect to cook with like when making spaghetti with meatballs, or my favorite pasta Fagioli soup.
+It does.
+However, you cannot use it like you would fresh basil as a garnish or in a salad.
+It is perfect for cooking when making spaghetti with meatballs, or my favorite pasta Fagioli soup.

 frozen basil in olive oil